ubie-oss/mcp-vertexai-search/README.md

 This solution uses Gemini with Vertex AI grounding to search documents using your private data.
 Grounding improves the quality of search results by grounding Gemini's responses in your data stored in Vertex AI Datastore.
+We can integrate one or multiple Vertex AI data stores to the MCP server.
 For more details on grounding, refer to [Vertex AI Grounding Documentation](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/ground-with-your-data).

 ![Architecture](./docs/img//archirecture.png)